ncatlab/nlab-content/pages/18181.md

 The intuition (in the ordinary sense) Kant has concerning space is similar to a number theorist who considers "the" [[natural number|natural numbers]] as the object of her studies, though she certainly has limitations in specifying what she means.
 Indeed, common way to do so have limitation: for instance, one can not uniquely determine the natural numbers by a list of axioms, as [[incompleteness theorem|Gödel's fist incompleteness theorem]] demonstrates, nor is it satisfying to describe the natural numbers by a concrete model, because there are several ways to do so.

 Due to his intuition that there is "one" space, Kant discards the first two out of the three possibilities he discusses.
 Since Kant this intuition has been dropped mostly by geometers in favor of the first introducing pioneering concepts like [[On the hypotheses which underlie geometry|Riemannian manifolds in 1854]].
 In his very early work [[Bertrand Russell]] tried to adapt Kant's work to this new view (see [[An Essay on the Foundations of Geometry]]).
+Later Kant's idea appeared again in the framework of [[noncommutative geometry]] ([Petitot 2009](#Petitot09))

 Actually, all three possibilities discussed by Kant appear in modern mathematics: